Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/README.md

         .Build();
    ```

-- Create an `HttpRequestMessage` passing the verb (for instance `HttpMethod.Post`) and the URL of the Web API to call
+- Create an `HttpRequestMessage` passing the verb (for instance `HttpMethod.Post`) and the URL of the Web API to call.
    ```csharp
     HttpRequestMessage writeRequest =
        new HttpRequestMessage(HttpMethod.Post, new Uri(TodoListApiAddress));